 Colmar is a small town and you can pretty much finish seeing the place in a day’s time.
 However, please be warned.
 When you are surrounded by so much beauty, you will never ever want to leave.
 This idyllic town is a perfect example of how time stood still.
 The most prominent place to see is the Old town.
 The old town consists of ‘Little Venice’, a tanner’s district, a gorgeous church with a well-preserved charm and few museums.

 Take a stroll along the district and you will never stop clicking pictures.
 I must have walked around the ‘Little Venice’ at least twice.
 You can also take a mini train around the place.
 I rented a small boat that took me around the canal alongside Little Venice.
 You have to pay around 6 Euros per person.
 It was fairly deserted around Colmar since it was drizzling the whole day.
 That meant I got the boat all to myself as I took in all the beauty from another angle.

-Since Colmar is the birth place of Bartholdi (The guy who designed Statue of Liberty), you can head over to his childhood home which has now been converted to a museum.
-Also walk around Colmar to find the uniquely designed houses like ‘House of Heads’ or ‘Old Custom House’ or ‘Pfister House’.
+Since Colmar is the birthplace of Bartholdi (The guy who designed Statue of Liberty), you can head over to his childhood home which has now been converted into a museum.
+Also, walk around Colmar to find the uniquely designed houses like ‘House of Heads’ or ‘Old Customs House’ or ‘Pfister House’.

 |Tanneries, Colmar, France|

 If you love wine (unlike me), then you can find multiple places around town to have a quiet sip, as you sit there contemplating life.
 I had lunch at the indoor organic market and it was really delicious.